-10. Listen to the teacher/student read out the passage on character actors and complete the exercise as directed.
+10. Listen to the passage on character actors and complete the exercise as directed.

 A character actor is one who largely plays a particular type of role rather than leading ones.
 Character actor roles can range from bit parts to secondary leads.
 However, character actors often play supporting roles for characters not subject to a major change or revelation in the course of the plot, and whose role is less prominent.